funkybob/django-classy-settings/docs/index.rst

            raise ImproperlyConfigured('You must specify SECRET in env')

-Finally, because ``cbs.env`` is also a decorator factory, you can create decorators for each prefix you need, if you have many.
+Next, because ``cbs.env`` is also a decorator factory, you can create decorators for each prefix you need, if you have many.

 .. code-block:: python